KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. found 'electron-rebuild' in file `README.md`: Replace it with `@electron/rebuild`
 2. found 'require("https")' in file `node_helper.js`: Replace it with built-in fetch.
-3. found 'electron-rebuild' in file `package-lock.json`: Replace it with `@electron/rebuild`
-4. found 'node-fetch' in file `package-lock.json`: Replace it with built-in fetch.
-5. found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
+3. found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`

 ## [MMM-GoogleSheets by ryan-d-williams](https://github.com/ryan-d-williams/MMM-GoogleSheets)